 Practice Number: 0790451

-I am a clinical psychologist working in private practice in Wynberg, Cape Town.
-I assist children, adolescents and adults who experience a range of psychological difficulties.
+I am a clinical psychologist working in private practice in Claremont, Cape Town.
+I assist adolescents and adults who experience a range of psychological difficulties.
 I strive to provide a safe, confidential and non-judgmental space in which to explore your challenges, with the aim of alleviating your symptoms and effecting long-term change and personal growth.

 Areas of interest My areas of interest include (but are not limited to) anxiety, depression, anger, trauma, bereavement, self-limiting or self-defeating behaviour patterns, identity, self-esteem, relationship conflict / interpersonal difficulties, and major life stressors and changes.